 Jim Ehleringer is a Distinguished Professor in the School of Biological Sciences at the University of Utah, where he directs the Stable Isotope Ratio Facility for Environmental Research and maintains a research program in the environmental sciences.
 He served as director of Utah’s Global Change and Sustainability Center from 2009-2015.

 Jim and his wife Edna moved to Utah in the late 1970’s, where they put down roots, established educational careers, and raised a family.
-Edna recently retired from a distinguished career as a teacher and administrator in the Jordan, Granite, and Salt Lake City School Districts.
+Edna recently retired from a distinguished 40-year career as a teacher and administrator in the Jordan, Granite, and Salt Lake City School Districts.
 Together they enjoy gardening, traveling, hiking, and most of all, spending time with their grandchildren.